 Kevin is a twenty-one DJ Artist based in Amsterdam, living in the southeast suburbs.
 He has found his way into downtown’s nightlife.
 And soon a national breakthrough.
-At the age of six he played piano and at the age of eighteen he start hobby rapping.
+At the age of six, he played piano, and at the age of eighteen, he starts hobby rapping.
 When needed beats for his tracks and encountering all the difficulties.
-He decided to make his own beats.
-Through this he granted passion for electronic music.
-For all our Amscity readers Kevin was kindly to share his experiences and broke it down for us!
+He decided to make beats himself.
+As a result, he granted passion for electronic music.
+Thankfully, for all our Amscity readers, Kevin is kind to share his experiences and breaks it down for us!

 1. Choice Of Tools

-When I needed equipment I went to this store, but they just want to make profit.
-Its better to do some research first.
-Though in first place you should know exactly what you want to do.
-Once you have established that, you can ask other for some advice.
-But now it’s just a matter of checking out YouTube tutorials and start looking from there.
-You should have a laptop because you have to be mobile for performance.
-Foremost just start with a simple keyboard or sampler like Akai MPK 225 and a music program like Fruity Loops first.
-Then for sure you will be good to go.
-You don’t need really much to start making your music.
+When I needed equipment, I went to this store, but all they care about is to make a profit, so it’s better to do some research before you make a purchase.
+Moreover, in the first place, you should establish for yourself precisely what your aim is.
+Once you have determined that, you can ask others for some advice.
+Nowadays, however, it’s just a matter of checking out YouTube tutorials and start looking from there.
+Having a laptop is most definitely crucial because you have to be mobile for performances.
+Foremost, beginners should start with a simple keyboard or samplers like Akai MPK 225 and a music program like Fruity Loops.
+Then for sure, you will be good to go because you don’t need much to start making your music.

 2. Play Melodies

-When I want to make a track I start with a melody that I play on the piano first.
+When I want to make a track, I begin with a melody that I play on the piano first.
 Starting non-digital is what helped me to be more musical.
 You don’t have to learn all the notes, but doing something acoustic can evoke more awareness.
-Once I have the right melody I start recording on the keyboard and there is where the digital comes in.
+Once I have the right melody, I start recording on the keyboard, and there is where the digital comes in.

 Finding inspiration is very important but can also be somewhat problematic.
-What helped me are my own music memories.
-My parents loved music and at home records of Stevie Wonder, Ray Charles, Nina Simon, Elton John and David Bowie where played.
-This is for everyone different but taking this as a starting point helped me progress.
-When I can’t find inspiration I start looking inspiration myself by listen sounds online.
+What helped me especially, are my memories of music.
+My parents loved music and at home records of Stevie Wonder, Ray Charles, Nina Simon, Elton John, and David Bowie were played often.
+Such starting points are different and personal, but doing this helped me progress.
+When I can’t find inspiration, I begin looking inspiration myself by listening to sounds online.
 There are plenty of resources out there.
-Just go on Google en start looking on ‘sounds’ and you will be just fine.
+Just go on Google en start looking on ‘sounds,’ and you will be just fine.
 Not finding inspiration is not a disaster as long as you take action.

 4. Feeling Fresh

-Daily live is important, making music all day can work contra-productive.
-I make music a couple of hours a day and in between I do some workout.
+Daily life is essential, and making music all day can work counterproductive.
+I make music a couple of hours a day, and in between, I do some workout.
 I go jogging or to the gym, feeling fresh helps me to be more focused.
-When it’s late at night and I want to finish a track.
+When it’s late at night, and I want to finish a track.
 It’s better to go to sleep and continue the next day.
-Making music should not have a negative impact on your live.
+Making music should not have a bad influence on your life.

 5. On Stage

-At a point I did a DJ workshop at Jaco a Cultural Institute based in Amsterdam, I got the hand of it quite fast.
+At a point I did a DJ workshop at Jaco a Cultural Institute based in Amsterdam, I got the hang of it quite fast.
 The teacher was organizing an event at Club Nyx and invited me to perform.
 I was very nervous regarding the technical side.
 Which can be somewhat intimidating at first.
-At this point I noticed that interaction with the audience is one of the skills you should develop.
+At this point, I noticed that interaction with the audience is one of the skills you should develop.
 Being technical and social at the same time is less hard than it sounds.
-On stage just stop the music every now and then and shout, if everyone is having a good time!
-By their reaction you can sense the mood for the right playlist.
+On stage, stop the music now and then and shout, if everyone is having a good time!
+From their reaction, you can sense the mood for the right playlist.

-Start having the confidents so that event organizers can book you.
-Make your own mixtape put it online and refer this to everyone who you get in touch with.
-The important part of mixtape is that it is mixed well together.
+Start having confidence because this will make event organizers more comfortable to book you.
+Make your mixtape put it online and share this with everyone who you get in touch with, and foremost, a mixtape should be mixed well together.
 And that you find consistency in it.
 And that people can find your own sound within it.